-7.3.2 TX
+7.3.2 Transmit flow control

-Xoff1/Xoff2 character is transmitted when the RX FIFO has passed the HALT trigger level programmed in TCR[3:0] or the selectable trigger level in FCR[7:6]
+Xoff1/Xoff2 character is transmitted when the RX FIFO has passed the halt trigger level programmed in TCR[3:0], or the selectable trigger level in FCR[7:6].

-Xon1/Xoff2 character is transmitted when the RX FIFO reaches the RESUME trigger level programmed in TCR[7:4] or RX FIFO falls below the lower selectable trigger level in FCR[7:6].
+Xon1/Xon2 character is transmitted when the RX FIFO reaches the resume trigger level programmed in TCR[7:4], or falls below the lower selectable trigger level in FCR[7:6].

 The transmission of Xoff/Xon(s) follows the exact same protocol as transmission of an ordinary character from the FIFO.
-This means that even if the word length is set to be 5, 6, or 7 bits, then the 5, 6, or 7 least significant bits of XOFF1/XOFF2 or XON1/XON2 will be transmitted.
+This means that even if the word length is set to be 5, 6, or 7 bits, then the 5, 6, or 7 least significant bits of Xoff1/Xoff2, Xon1/Xon2 will be transmitted.
 (Note that the transmission of 5, 6, or 7 bits of a character is seldom done, but this functionality is included to maintain compatibility with earlier designs.)